PranavVerma-droid/Arduino/Arduino Projects 2022/WIRELESS_MOTION_DETECTION_SECURITY/readme.md

 3. Breadboard (Optional)

 Procedure:
-Take the Arduino UNO, and program the MICROCONTROLLER_ATTACHED_TO_SERVER.ino file given in the folder.
+Take the Arduino Uno/Nano/Pro Mini, and program the MICROCONTROLLER_ATTACHED_TO_SERVER.ino file given in the folder.
 Then, take one NodeMCU and program the NODEMCU_SERVER.ino file given in the folder.
 Connections as Follows:

 For Server (UNO, NODEMCU, PIR MOTION SENSOR):
 VIN (UNO) -> VIN (NODEMCU)